haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

-.. _sec-four-horsemen:
+.. _sec-lethargy:

-The Four Horsemen of Bad Haskell Performance
+The Programs of Consistent Lethargy
 ============================================

 .. todo::